Demi Lovato's Mom Breaks Her Silence on the Singer's Overdose

 "It's still a really difficult thing to talk about," she said.
 "I literally start to shake a little bit when I start to remember what happened that day."

-De la Garza recalled getting bombarded with text messages from loved ones expressing their concern and well-wishes for the singer Still, the matriarch didn't know what was going on.
-It wasn't until she received a call from Lovato's assistant that she learned the truth.
+De la Garza recalled getting bombarded with text messages from loved ones expressing their concern and well-wishes for the singer.
+Still, the matriarch didn't know what was going on.
+It wasn't until she received a call from Lovato's assistant, Kelsey Kershner, that she learned the truth.

 "So, I was in shock.
 I didn't know what to say," she recalled.
 "It was just something that I never, ever expected to hear, as a parent, about any of my kids."